node-ci/nci/README.md

 * ~~git checkout before reset~~
-* slow move out from build page (with lot of output) to main page - several sec
+* slow move out from build page (with lot of output) to main page - several sec at ff (ff very slow on remove/replace terminal element)
 * ~~when long line appear console output row numbers not on the same line with content~~
 * ~~some "undefined" comments in scm changes~~